Spin-Orbit Coupling of Europa's Ice Shell and Interior: Introduction

-The classical analysis of Goldreich and Peale\cite{Goldreich_TAJ1966,Goldreich_Peale_SpinOrb} uses a 1D single-axis model of a single rigid body, and does not examine the case that the body is differentiated.
+The analysis of \cite{Goldreich_TAJ1966} uses a 1D single-axis model of a single rigid body, and does not examine the case that the body is differentiated.
 The icy ocean world Europa is well-known to be differentiated into an ice shell and solid interior, dynamically decoupled by a subsurface ocean, and as a result, the simple conclusions of Goldreich and Peale will not apply.
-This is important because despite a wealth of relevant studies, it is still not known for certain whether or not Europa is in a state of super-synchronous rotation, nor is it known the degree to which its ice shell and core can move independently.\cite{Ojakangas1989EuropaPW,Sarid2002PolarWander,GreenbergEuropaRotation2002,Schenk_TPW_circ,Burnett_Icarus} Instead of using Goldreich and Peale's simple 1D model to approach the dynamics of this problem, a slightly more complex 2D model accounting for the independent single-axis rotational and librational movements of the ice shell and core is desirable.
-Such a model was previously developed by Van Hoolst et al.\cite{VanHoolst_Europa} to study librations of Europa's ice shell, but the model developed in that paper can also be applied to the larger problem of full rotations and tidal settling into synchronous or super-synchronous spin states.
+This is important because despite a wealth of relevant studies, it is still not known for certain whether or not Europa is in a state of super-synchronous rotation, nor is it known the degree to which its ice shell and core can move independently \citep{Ojakangas1989EuropaPW,Sarid2002PolarWander,GreenbergEuropaRotation2002,Schenk_TPW_circ,Burnett_Icarus}.
+Instead of using Goldreich and Peale's simple 1D model to approach the dynamics of this problem, a slightly more complex 2D model accounting for the independent single-axis rotational and librational movements of the ice shell and core is desirable.
+Such a model was previously developed by \cite{VanHoolst_Europa} to study librations of Europa's ice shell, but the model developed in that paper can also be applied to the larger problem of full rotations and tidal settling into synchronous or super-synchronous spin states.
 In this paper we explore the tidal locking process with this more appropriate model.
-This analysis is not only relevant to Europa -- it is potentially relevant to the other icy ocean worlds of the outer solar system as well.
+We also discuss the unknown dynamical influences of the potentially highly dissipative ice shell and the global subsurface ocean.
+Additionally, we use previously derived tidal models whose accuracy potentially exceeds the simple but popular MacDonald model \citep{MacDonaldTidal,SSD_1999} used by Goldreich and Peale.
+Their use greatly reduces the appearance of the classical non-synchronous rotation solution in our numerical results.
+Altogether, this work calls into question the use of the classical spin-orbit coupling treatment for understanding Europa's present-day and historical spin states, as well as for the other icy ocean worlds.